KellenSunderland/mxnet-notebooks/README.md

   1. Launch a p2.xlarge instance by using AMI `ami-6e5d6808` on Ireland (eu-west-1).
 The Deep Learning AMI v2.0 for Amazon Linux is designed to continue to provide a stable, secure, and high performance execution environment for deep learning applications running on Amazon EC2.

 #### Linux and OSX Users:
   2. Once launch has succeeded we'll setup a few variables with the proper hostnames, and then connect via SSH.
-At the same time we'll enable port 8888 to be tunneled over our connection so that we can eventually access our jupyter notebooks with a local browser.  ***Note*** when copying from the console it may prepend your hostname with root@.
-For the AMI we are using the correct user is ec2-user@.
+At the same time we'll enable port 8888 to be tunneled over our connection so that we can eventually access our jupyter notebooks with a local browser.  ***Note*** when copying from the console it may prepend your hostname with root.
+For the AMI we are using the correct user is ec2-user.

       ```shell
         export HOSTNAME=ec2-107-22-159-132.compute-1.amazonaws.com
         export PERM=~/Downloads/my.pem
         chmod 400 $PERM
         ssh -i $PERM ec2-user@HOSTNAME
       ```

 #### Windows Users:
   2. If you don't already have Putty you'll need to install it, then follow two sections of [this guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).
 First follow the 'Converting Your Private Key Using PuTTYgen' and then follow the 'Starting a PuTTY Session' section.